Roadmap#

 In the 3rd year (2021-2022), we have developed several custom Jupyter widgets for computational chemistry and physics, like widget-bzvisualizer (a Jupyter widget to visualize the 1st Brillouin zone and band path), widget-bandsplot (a widget to plot bandstructure and density of states), widget-code-input (a widget to allow users to define interactive Python functions).
 We created a collection of interactive and educational web apps for quantum mechanics and computational materials science, which contains sections such as “quantum mechanics”, “band theory”, “statistical mechanics” and “molecular dynamics”.
 We set up two dokku servers under the Materials Cloud project using the Swiss supercomputing infrastructure at CSCS.
 Our web apps have since been successfully deployed on dokku servers with lower latency.

-In the 4th year (2022-2023), we are planning to make more high quality interactive web apps and introduce new technologies to support them.
-We are going to present and promote the OSSCAR project in conferences and workshops.
-Moreover, we will encourage more instructors and students, both from EPFL and outside, to contribute and use OSSCAR web apps and technologies, with the hope that they shall provide a powerful educational tool in classrooms across a host of academic institutions.
+In the 4th year (2022-2023), we have developed more high quality interactive web apps and introduced new technologies to support them.
+We have further presented and promoted the OSSCAR project in conferences and workshops.
+Moreover, we have encouraged a larger number of instructors and students, both from EPFL and outside, to contribute and use OSSCAR web apps and technologies, with the hope that they shall provide a powerful educational tool in classrooms across a host of academic institutions.

 News#